Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Problem Statement

-In some applications (e.g., MPC), it may be desirable to have guaranteed performance within the PD-RCI sets for the closed loop system \eqref{eq:closed loop state space dynamics} and \eqref{eq:closed loop output equation}.
-For this purpose, we consider quadratic performance constraints defined as

-Note that the performance constraint \eqref{eq:H2 cost} can be only satisfied if $w(t) = 0 \,\forall t\geq0$ (or $w(t)$ eventually becomes zero after certain time).
-Thus, in our formulation, we will assume $w(t) = 0$ only when performance constraints are considered.
+In some applications (e.g., MPC), it may be desirable to have a guaranteed performance within the PD-RCI sets for the closed loop system \eqref{eq:closed loop state space dynamics} and \eqref{eq:closed loop output equation}.
+For this purpose, we consider quadratic performance constraint Here \emph{w.l.o.g.}, we assume that performance is measured from time $t=0$.
+Note that \eqref{eq:H2 cost} can be only satisfied if $w(t) = 0 , \ \forall t\geq0$ (or $w(t)$ eventually becomes zero after certain time).
+Hence, we will assume $w(t) = 0$ only when performance constraints are considered.

-Our aim here is to compute $\mathcal{P}(\xi(t))$, $W$ and $\mathcal{K}(\xi(t))$, which together define the PD-RCI set \eqref{eq:invariant set description} and the invariance inducing controller \eqref{eq:gain schedule feedback}.
-To avoid solving a highly nonlinear problem and for the convenience of our presentation, we divide this computation into two subproblems.
-The first subproblem computes $W$ and $\mathcal{K}(\xi(t))$ for given parameter-independent matrix $P$.
-Then, in the second subproblem, we optimize w.r.t. the parameter-dependent matrix $\mathcal{P}(\xi(t))$ and we update the controller $\mathcal{K}(\xi(t))$.
-In the following, the two subproblems are formalized.
+Our aim is to compute $\mathcal{P}(\xi(t))$, $W$ and $\mathcal{K}(\xi(t))$, which define the PD-RCI set \eqref{eq:invariant set description} and the invariance inducing controller \eqref{eq:gain schedule feedback}.
+We remark that, with $W=I$, computation of $\mathcal{P}(\xi(t))$ and $\mathcal{K}(\xi(t))$ results in a highly non-linear problem.
+Indeed, introduction of the matrix $W$ helps overcome the nonlinearity by decomposing the problem into two subproblems described as follows.
+The first subproblem aims to compute $W$ and $\mathcal{K}(\xi(t))$ for given \emph{parameter-independent} matrix $P$.
+The second subproblem, aims to compute the parameter-dependent matrix $\mathcal{P}(\xi(t))$ and updated controller $\mathcal{K}(\xi(t))$, for a given matrix $W$ obtained from solving the first subproblem.
+The two subproblems are formalized as follows.

-\begin{prob} For a given matrix $P_{init}\in \mathbb{R}^{n_p \times n_x}$ such that $\mathcal{P}(\xi(t)) = P_{init}$ and the discrete-time system (\ref{eq:lpv system}) subject to constraints (\ref{eq: constraints}), find a matrix $W$ and the control law $\mathcal{K}(\xi(t))$ that satisfies conditions \eqref{eq:invariance Condn in defn}, \eqref{eq:State Constraint in defn} and \eqref{eq:H2 cost} for any arbitrary variation of $\xi(t)\in \bm{\Xi}$. \end{prob}
+\begin{prob} For a given matrix $P_{init}\in \mathbb{R}^{n_p \times n_x}$ such that $\mathcal{P}(\xi(t)) = P_{init}$ and the discrete-time system (\ref{eq:lpv system}) subject to constraints (\ref{eq: constraints}), find a matrix $W$ and the control law $\mathcal{K}(\xi(t))$ that satisfies conditions \eqref{eq:invariance Condn in defn}, \eqref{eq:State Constraint in defn} and \eqref{eq:H2 cost} for any arbitrary variation of $\xi(t)\in \bm{\Xi},\forall t\geq 0$. \end{prob}